bentalebahmed/BlueUnity/README.md

 ## Bluetooth Compatibility

-BlueUnity was tested on HC-05, HC-06 and BM78 Bluetooth modules.
+BlueUnity was tested on HC-05, HC-06 and BM78 Bluetooth modules also with ESP32, using the standard Bluetooth library (BluetoothSerial.h).

 ## Adapting to Your Project